josdejong/mathjs/docs/expressions/security.md

 A user could try to inject malicious JavaScript code via the expression parser.
 The expression parser of mathjs offers a sandboxed environment to execute expressions which should make this impossible.
-It's possible though that there are unknown security vulnerabilties, so it's important to be careful, especially when allowing server side execution of arbitrary expressions.
+It's possible though that there are unknown security vulnerabilities, so it's important to be careful, especially when allowing server side execution of arbitrary expressions.